tsdev/spinw/docs/pages/swplot/swplot.plotchem.md

   given distance range stored as a row vector [dmin dmax].
   Default is 6 to plot octahedra around atom1.

-`alpha`
+`α`
 :   Transparency of the plotted surfaces between 0 and 1 (1 for
   opaque, 0 for transparent).
 Default value is 1 for bonds and 0.3 for polyhedron.